Nigella 'Miss Jekyll Mixed' Seeds

 |---|---|---|---|---|---|---|---|---|---|---|---|---|

-The seeds of Nigella are edible (known as Kalonji or Black Cumin).
-They have a nutty, peppery flavour and are delicious sprinkled on naan bread or in curries!
+The seeds of Nigella are edible and commonly known as Kalonji or Black Cumin.
+They have a subtle nutty, peppery flavour and are delicious when sprinkled on homemade naan bread or used to add a spicy kick to summer curries!

 - Regular price